ckwflash/LiveHack2025/README.md

 3. **Load the Extension**
    - Click **"Load unpacked"** button
-   - Navigate to and select the `extension` folder from this project
+   - Navigate to and select the `extension` folder
    - The EcoShop extension icon should appear in your browser toolbar

 4. **Verify Installation**